MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/5-exercise-monitor-troubleshoot-performance.md

     Considering the evidence to this point, without any query tuning, our workload requires more CPU capacity than we have deployed for our instance of Azure SQL Database.

-1. You can close both query store reports for now.
+1. You can close both Query Store reports for now.
 You'll use the same reports in the next exercise.

 ## Observe performance with Azure Monitor